matbesancon/hugo-site/content/post/2017-09-11-graph-theory-expenses-management.markdown

 end
 {{< /highlight >}}

-This function builds our graph structure and all informations we need attached.
+This function builds our graph structure and all data we need attached.

 ### Solving the flow problem